 What are your screening criteria?

 We do not seek to be the largest platform or the platform with the most funds.
-We grow slowly and selectively, opting to partner with high-integrity firms with a demonstrable chance of success.
+We grow slowly and selectively, partnering with high-integrity firms with a demonstrable chance of success.
 At a minimum, we expect partners to possess $500k in operating capital, $5M of launch capital for the ETF on Day 1, and a reasonable roadmap to $50M in fund AUM.

 What is your pricing?

 Pricing is developed on a case-by-case basis.
 For a generic ETF offering, one can expect startup costs to range from $50k to $75k and ongoing all-in costs to range from $200k to $250k+ per year.
-Plus, there are additional marginal costs that range from 5bps to 15bps depending on the scale of the fund.
+Plus, additional marginal costs vary from 5bps to 15bps depending on the scale of the fund.

-What do I need to do in order to launch an ETF?
+What do I need to do to launch an ETF?